transport-solution-sam/SAM/server/README.md

 {"lat":49.50219,"lon":8.48804,"t":1432317153.6601915,"fuel":1.4279716666666666,"d":6.71}]}
 ```

-<br/>In order to get everything up and running, you have to adjust Overpass, Gisgraphy, Neo4j and mySQL.
+<br/>In order to get everything up and running, you have to adjust Overpass, Gisgraphy, Neo4j and MySQL.
 You need to change the following:
 #### Neo4J in dbData/db.js
 ```javascript
 var db_test = require("seraph")({